KuzneY2K/fs-journal/notes/10-vue.md

 v-model can be used as a two way data bind and can render the input that the user has added in.
 So if I plug in a car image into a url then the page will render that image using :src="carData.imageUrl"

 Clear form using somethingObject.value = {}
+Use router push to get sent to new listing that was created with form

 Check VUE dev tools to see if anything is registering to the ref object